 I’d promised myself that I’d have a break from the long project and a bit of fun writing short stories, but temporarily my mind was blank.
 Thank heavens for my Facebook and Instagram friends.
 I asked if they could come up with prompts to get my mind whirring and they did.

 “Write about the dilemma of not writing ‘Dilemma.’

 “It was a dark and stormy night…’

 ‘This was the last time she was going to let it happen…’

 I decided to give myself an exercise and include them all.
 The result of which is a short story called ‘Storms’ which you can sign up to read in my newsletter at https://angelacairnsauthor.co.uk/signup excerpt below…

-“The newly finished manuscript lay fat on the seat beside Isaac in a manilla envelope.
+“The newly finished manuscript lay fat on the seat beside Isaac in a manila envelope.
 As he arrived in the village, he had hesitated outside the tiny village post office, like a man with a dilemma.
 Shaking off his indecision, he grabbed the envelope, strode into the tiny shop and dumped it on the scales by the counter.
-He muttered, “First Class,” in answer to the question of the lady behind the counter, then watched as his manuscript joined the other small packages behind the counter and began its journey to his agent.
+He muttered, “First Class,” in answer to the question of the lady behind the counter.
+His manuscript joined the other small packages behind the counter and began its journey to his agent.
 The sense of accomplishment at finishing the book and his certainty of its quality began to slip away as soon as the manuscript left his hands

 “Predictable, formulaic, lacking originality.
-Isaac, it won’t do,” she’d said, “They are expecting a worthy follow up to ‘Where Nightingales Sing’ this is second-rate in comparison.
+Isaac, it won’t do,” she’d said.
+“They are expecting a worthy follow up to ‘Where Nightingales Sing’ and this is second-rate in comparison.
 I can’t give this to the publishers.”